zalando-zmon/zmon-docs/docs/intro.rst

   sql().execute("SELECT 1 as a").results()

-A check command always returns a value to the alert, this can be of any type.
+A check command always returns a value to the alert.
+This can be of any type.

-For people less familiar with Pythons ZMON also allows you to define a function on the top level and define your command in an easier less functional way:
+Not familiar with Python?
+No worries: ZMON allows you to define a function on the top level and define your command in an easier, less functional way:

 .. code-block:: python